Variational Graphical Quantum Error Correction Codes: Three-qubit and Five-qubit Heuristic VGQEC Codes

+For both the three-qubit VGQEC code and the five-qubit VGQEC code, when the parameters $\alpha$ or $\{\alpha_i\}_{i=1,\dots,5}$ are given, the encoding map $\mathcal{E}$ of the VGQEC codes are determined.
+At each intensity of noise for the three-qubit case and each moment of noise evolution for the five-qubit case, we calculate the optimal channel fidelity of the code:

+where $\mathcal{R}_{opt}$ is the optimal recovery map that achieves the maximum channel fidelity $F^{opt}_C$.
+The optimal recovery map can be efficiently determined by solving a semi-definite programming (SDP) problem~\cite{fletcher2007optimum}.

-When the value of crossing parameters $\{\alpha_i\}_{i=1,\dots,5}$ are given, there exists an optimal recovery map $\mathcal{R}_{opt}$ in \eqref{eq:sdp_opt} to maximize the channel fidelity $F_C(\mathcal{R}\circ\mathcal{N}\circ\mathcal{E}')$.
-We take the channel fidelity of $\mathcal{R}_{opt}\circ\mathcal{N}\circ\mathcal{E}'$ as the object function and input it to \textit{Nelder-Mead} algorithm \cite{nelder1965simplex}.
-The classical optimizer optimizes the parameters $\{\alpha_i\}_{i=1,\dots,5}$ and improves the channel fidelity, finally obtaining the trained VGQEC code.
-In our numerical results, for any $\eta$, the parameters are initialized by random numbers, we repeat the random initialization and training process $20$ times and select the result with the highest fidelity.
-For a fair comparison, we also use the optimal recovery map obtained by SDP to decode the five-qubit repetition code and $[[5,1,3]]$ code, and calculate the channel fidelity of the two codes.
+We take the optimal channel fidelity $F^{opt}_C$ as the object function and input it to the \textit{L-BFGS}~\cite{liu1989limited} optimizer.
+The classical optimizer optimizes the parameters and improves the optimal channel fidelity, ultimately yielding the trained VGQEC code.
+In our numerical results, for each $\lambda$ in the three-qubit case, the parameters are initialized by $\alpha=0$ with a small random perturbation, starting from the three-qubit repetition code.
+The perturbation is applied because $\alpha=0$ (which corresponds to the repetition code) is a saddle point of the optimization problem, and the perturbation helps the optimizer escape from this saddle point.
+In the five-qubit case, for each value of $\eta$, the parameters are initialized with random values.
+For a fair comparison, we also use the optimal recovery map obtained by SDP to decode the three-qubit repetition code, the five-qubit repetition code, and the $[[5,1,3]]$ code.
+The optimal channel fidelity for these codes is then calculated.

+For the three-qubit case, by numerical results, the optimal parameter is found to be $\alpha=-0.5\pi+k\pi$, where $k\in\mathbb{Z}$.
+For convenience, we choose $\alpha=-0.5\pi$, and the corresponding codewords are: